DFE-Digital/architecture/common-components/index.md

 __Documentation__

-We are currently in the process of improving the documentation surrounding EAPIM, so please contact our [support mailbox] (mailto:eapim.support@education.gov.uk) if you need further information.
+We are currently in the process of improving the documentation surrounding EAPIM, so please contact our [support mailbox](mailto:eapim.support@education.gov.uk) if you need further information.

 __Support__

 The service is supported internally by Solutions Delivery Team, within Infrastructure and Platforms.
 We provide support between 9am and 5pm.
-For any incidents or requests, please log through (ServiceNow) [https://dfe.service-now.com/serviceportal].
-For any other queries please contact our [support mailbox] (mailto:eapim.support@education.gov.uk)
+For any incidents or requests, please log through (ServiceNow)[https://dfe.service-now.com/serviceportal].
+For any other queries please contact our [support mailbox](mailto:eapim.support@education.gov.uk)

 __Roadmap__